adamjast/rewardful/README.md

 ## Why
 [fill after one line definition is established...]
 - Continue the B2C relationship after the transaction
-- #Merchants want feedback, endorsements, and the ability to provide post-transaction customer service
+- 'Merchants' want feedback, endorsements, and the ability to provide post-transaction customer service
-- #Reviewers like coupons, direct conversation, rewards/recognition, notifications.
+- 'Reviewers' like coupons, direct conversation, rewards/recognition, notifications.
 - A software platform that allows local business to recognize, reward, and/or rectify a customer review